Encharted Cook

 Why This Recipe Works

-In a classic cocktail, there is a rule in bartending to use the golden ratio of 2:1:1 which is 2 parts spirits, 1 part sour, and 1 part sweet.
-But, the classic margarita can vary in taste.
-Some people stick to the golden ratio and some like it just a little sweeter.
+But the classic margarita can vary in taste.
+Some people stick to the golden ratio, and some like it just a little sweeter.

 The ingredients, clockwise from the top left: silver tequila, simple syrup, flaked sea salt, limes, and Cointreau.